ScottWe/solidity-1/tutorials/5_client_data.md

 as at any point during analysis, we know the exact value of each distinguished vertex.

-Before applying local reasoning, SmartACE requires three parameters: the number of distinguished addresses, the number of representative addresses, and a candidate invariant.
-SmartACE automatically discovers the minimum number of distinguished and representative addresses, using the techniques outlined in the [previous tutorial](4_arbitrary_clients.md).
-Conversely, the candidate invariant must be provided manually.
-SmartACE then ensures that the candidate is both compositional and adequate.
-In the future, SmartACE will also automate invariant selection.
+Under this perspective, local reasoning requires three parameters: the number of distinguished addresses, the number of representative addresses, and a predicate over neighbourhoods.
+SmartACE automatically discovers cutoffs for the number of distinguished addresses and representative addresses, using the techniques outlined in the [previous tutorial](4_arbitrary_clients.md).
+However, the predicate must be provided manually.
+At the present, SmartACE will attempt to strengthen the predicate into an adequate compositional invariant.
+In the future, SmartACE will also automate the selection of predicates.

 As an example, we now walk through verifying a candidate invariant.
 We start with the weakest candidate, namely `True`.
 As `True` implies `True`, this